 Therapy Dog Certification

 Acceptance into a therapy animal program is often required before your dog can participate at most facilities and institutions.
-Pet Partners, with registered therapy animal teams in all 50 states, is the nation’s leading non-profit registering handlers of dogs as volunteer teams providing Animal-Assisted Interventions.
-Once you and your dog successfully complete Therapy Dog coursework at the Zoom Room, becoming a registered therapy animal team with Pet Partners requires successful completion of the Pet Partners handler course, an animal health screening conducted by your veterinarian, and a Team Evaluation for both the handler and their dog.
-Once registered with Pet Partners, teams are prepared to begin visiting facilities including hospitals, nursing homes, veterans’ centers, hospice, Alzheimer’s facilities, courtrooms, schools and other settings.
+Pet Partners, Therapy Dogs International and Alliance of Therapy Dogs are three of the most well-respected registered therapy animal organizations with representation in all 50 states.
+Once you and your dog successfully complete Therapy Dog coursework at the Zoom Room, becoming a registered therapy animal team requires successful completion of the a handler course and a Team Evaluation for both the handler and their dog.
+Once registered with one of these organizations, teams are prepared to begin visiting facilities including hospitals, nursing homes, veterans’ centers, hospice, Alzheimer’s facilities, courtrooms, schools and other settings.

 Sign Up for Therapy Dog Training